DRpandaMD/gcp-certified-associate-cloud-engineer-2020/GoogleKubernetesEngine/GoogleKubernetesEngine.md

 ### Kubernetes Service Fundamentals

-* enter Stable network abstraction
+* enter Stable network abstraction (services)

 * every service gets a name and IP -- they are stable, never changes

 * services are auto registered in coreDNS

-* use labels for pod traffic routing
+* use labels (label selectors) for pod traffic routing

 * end point object maps ips from pods and labels

 ### Service Types